MartinPellizzer/terrawhisper-compiler/articles/angelica-sinensis/botany/morphology.md

 Notably, the sepals and petals of Angelica sinensis are indistinguishable, forming a single perianth structure.
 The stamens, numbering five, are equipped with filaments measuring 1.5-2 mm long (0.059-0.079 inches), and the pistil is composed of two fused carpels.
 The ovary is situated below the floral parts, making it hypogynous with a superior ovary.

 The flowers have two styles measuring 2-3 mm long (0.079-0.12 inches) and two capitate stigmas.
 Importantly, Angelica sinensis flowers lack stipules and have inconspicuous bracts.
 They are borne on peduncles up to 10 cm (3.94 inches) long, with pedicels up to 1 cm (0.39 inches) long.

+The following table shows in detail the morphological characteristics of Angelica sinensis flowers.

 | Characteristic | Description |
 | --- | --- |